mhdSid/animatopia/README.md

 This library leverages the power and capabilities of Visual Regression Testing by extending the scope to cover testing web animations and CSS transitions using Puppeteer.

-we aim to standardize testing web animations and CSS transitions by using visual regression testing.
+We aim to standardize testing web animations and CSS transitions by using visual regression testing.

 ## What is it capable of?